volkerdoerr/gmd/README.md

 Dieses Repository dient der Entwicklung der initialen Syntaxdefinition (siehe: [gmd-syntax.md](gmd-syntax.md)) für den Prototyp eines freien menschen- und maschinenlesbaren Formats für die zulassungsrelevanten Dokumente der [gematik]. gMD basiert auf [CommonMark]¹ und wird durch die Definitionen in input/[gmd-definitions.yml] erweitert.
+Für eine Einführung in Mardown, siehe: [markdownguide].
-/// _This repository is for development of the initial syntax definition (see: gmd-syntax.md)for certification-relevant gematik documents. gMD is based on CommonMark¹ and is extended by the definitions found in input/gmd-definitions.yml._
+/// _This repository is for development of the initial syntax definition (see: gmd-syntax.md)for certification-relevant gematik documents. gMD is based on CommonMark¹ and is extended by the definitions found in input/gmd-definitions.yml.
+For an Introduction to Markdown please refer to markdownguide_

 Aktuelle Testbeispiele ٭ _current test examples_: